Street Scene (festival): History

-Beginning in 1984, a San Diego native created Street Scene which consisted of two events the first year; one in May and the other in August.
-The event was held on historic 5th Avenue, between J & K Streets, for the first few years, with two stages.
-In 1987, it grew to take up two blocks, but still with only two stages.
-The following year, Street Scene grew once again to include five stages over several blocks; the music now began to feature diverse genres including zydeco, blues, rock and alternative rock.
+Beginning in 1984, a San Diego resident created Street Scene over two events, In May and August.
+The event was held on 5th Avenue, between J & K Streets, for the first few years, with two stages.
+In 1987, it grew to take up two blocks, but still with two stages.
+The following year, Street Scene grew once again to include five stages over several blocks; and more genres were included, such as zydeco, blues, rock and alternative rock.

-In 1995, Street Scene grew once again, into a music event that encompassed 3 days.
-The Taste of San Diego also added food and cultures from around the globe and tasty morsels for people of all ages to enjoy.
+In 1995 Street Scene expanded to three days.

 In 2005, Street Scene re-located from downtown's Gaslamp Quarter to Qualcomm Stadium in Mission Valley.

 In 2007, Street Scene was planned to move to the Del Mar Fairgrounds, but later changed to Coors Amphitheatre in Chula Vista, California.

-In 2008, Street Scene returned to the streets of downtown San Diego in the East Village neighborhood.
+In 2008, Street Scene returned to the downtown San Diego in the East Village neighborhood.

 The 2009 event returned to the streets of the East Village on August 28 and 29.